P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Experiments

 \subsection{Real-world Experiments}

-Since the training set is based on the KTH floor plan dataset, the effectiveness and generalization performance remains in doubt in real-world scenes.
+Since the training set is based on the KTH floor plan dataset, the effectiveness and generalization performance remain in doubt in other scenes.
 Therefore, we validate our proposed method in a real-world laboratory scene.
-We first use a Turtlebot equipped with an RPLIDAR A2 LIDAR (range 12\,m) to reconstruct the environment.
-Cartographer is used to obtain a cluttered 2D grid map of the area.
-Due to odometry errors and the limitations of the mapping algorithm, the resulting 2D map is imperfect.
-Therefore, we remove the noise caused by the drift of the robot from the map, retaining information about obstacles and other features.
-Then, we perform simulated exploration in the map.
+We first use a Turtlebot equipped with an RPLIDAR A2 LIDAR (range 12\,m) to reconstruct the environment into a 2D grid map using Cartographer.
+Note that we do not deploy the entire \textit{P$^2$ Explore} on the real-world robot, primarily due to insufficient hardware computing power, which prevents us from running the NN inference.
+Therefore, we perform simulated exploration in the obtained 2D map.

 The result can be found in Fig. \ref{fig:realworld}.
 The effectiveness of the proposed method is compared with \textbf{NBV} and \textbf{TSP}.
 The total path lengths of \textbf{NBV} and \textbf{TSP} are 245.58\,m, and 266.20\,m, respectively.
-By implementing map prediction in the process, the robot uses 225.10\,m to finish the exploration.
-This result indicates that map prediction can exhibit a certain degree of generalization, even in previously unseen scenarios.
+By implementing map prediction in the process, the robot uses 230.99\,m to finish the exploration.
+This result indicates that map prediction can exhibit the power of generalization and accelerate exploration, even in previously unseen scenarios.